jonrau1/ElectricEye/README.md

 4. Navigate to the ECR console and copy the `URI` of your Docker image.
 It will be in the format of `<ACCOUNT_ID>.dkr.ecr.<AWS_REGION.amazonaws.com/<REPO_NAME>:latest`.
 Save this as you will need it when configuring Terraform or CloudFormation.

 ### (OPTIONAL) Setup Shodan.io API Key
-This is an optional step to setup a Shodan.io API key to determine if you internet-facing resources have been indexed.
-This is not an exact science as a lot of abstracted services (ES, RDS, ELB) share IP space with other resources and AWS addresses (non-EIP / BYOIP) are semi-ephemeral and always change.
+This is an optional step to setup a Shodan.io API key to determine if your internet-facing resources have been indexed.
+This is not an exact science as a lot of abstracted services (ES, RDS, ELB) share IP space with other resources and AWS addresses (non-EIP / BYOIP) are always change (such as when you have an EC2 instance shutoff for a prolonged period of time).
 You may end up having indexed resources that were indexed when someone else was using the IP space, you should still review it either way just to make sure.

 1. Create a Shodan account and retrieve your Shodan.io API Key [from here](https://developer.shodan.io/dashboard).